 What if I’ve got a long-term medical problem?

 If you have a long-term medical problem then we know it is important to make sure your information is shared with other healthcare workers to help them help you, making sure you get the care you need when you need it!

 What do I do if I have a question?

-If you have any questions, ask a member of the surgery team or your parents or adults with parental responsibility.
+If you have any questions, ask a member of the surgery team or.
 You can:

 - Contact the practice’s data controller via the website.
 GP practices are data controllers for the data they hold about their patients.